How to Apply

 - Clean, inspect and perform routine maintenance on equipment and facilities including but not limited to, oiling, greasing, repair of furnace refractories and repacking of leaking packing glands, inspecting, adjusting and replacing belts and rebuilding bottom blow valves.

 - Maintain chemical balance in boiler water according to prescribed procedures.

 - Graduation from high school or a trade school, or an equivalent combination of education and experience.

 - Reasonable progressively responsible experience in boiler maintenance.

-- Considerable maritime or power house experience with high pressure boiler operations.
+- Considerable maritime or boiler room experience with high pressure boiler operations.

-- Demonstrate a detailed understanding and practical experience of the technologies associated with operating conventional and modern boiler controls.
+- Must demonstrate a detailed understanding and practical experience of the technologies associated with operating conventional and modern boiler controls.

 - Thorough knowledge of the equipment, methods and material used in boiler operations, water treatment, and combustion controls.

 - Considerable working knowledge and basic trouble shooting skills for all water treatment equipment such as reverse osmosis, water softeners, de-aerating feed tanks, etc.